jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/permissionsList/permissionsList.rst

    * - envelopeListView
      - 2004
      - Allows to view envelopes list and elements on dashboard which related to envelope list (counters and wwaiting for you block)
+   * - envelopeCommentRead
+     - 2005
+     - Allows to view comments added to an envelope
+   * - envelopeCommentWrite
+     - 2006
+     - Allows to create, edit, solve, resolve and remove envelope comments
+   * - envelopeChainAdd
+     - 2007
+     - Allows to chain envelope with another envelope or envelopes
+   * - envelopeChainRemove
+     - 2008
+     - Allows to remove envelope from chain
+   * - approvalFlowManage
+     - 2009
+     - Allows to view, create, edit and remove approval routes
+   * - envelopeApproval
+     - 2010
+     - Allows to send envelopes to approval
+   * - envelopeApprove
+     - 2011
+     - Allows to approve or decline envelopes on approval
    * - envelopeDelegate
      - 2012
      - Allows to delegate envelopes and configure automatic forwarding rule for mailbox
+   * - approvalFlowShare
+     - 2013
+     - Allows to share envelopes approval routes
+   * - envelopeCallbackManage
+     - 2014
+     - Allows to create, edit and remove callbacks
+   * - envelopeRecycleBin
+     - 2015
+     - Allows to delete envelopes
+   * - envelopeAuditTrailRecord
+     - 2016
+     - Allows to add record to audit trail via API
+   * - envelopeDownloadBinaries
+     - 2017
+     - Allows to download and print envelope documents
+   * - envelopeShare
+     - 2018
+     - Allows to share envelopes by email or share access to envelope
+   * - envelopeApprovalListView
+     - 2019
+     - Allows to view envelopes on approval list page
    * - categoryManage
      - 3000
      - Allows to create, update and move categories in particular mailbox